delano/mrbelvedere/README.md

-# Mr Belvedere - 0.2 BETA
+# Mr Belvedere - 0.2 IN PROGRESS

 **Basic operational stats for web apps.**

+*Nota bene: this library is not production ready.*

 ## More Information